-California prohibits the following people from purchasing or possessing firearms because of mental health-related issues:
+California prohibits the following people from purchasing or possessing firearms after events related to severe mental health impairments:

 1. Inpatient Treatment: A person who has been admitted to a facility and is receiving inpatient treatment for a mental illness and the attending mental health professional is of the opinion that the patient is a danger to self or others.
 This prohibition applies even if the person has consented to the treatment, although the prohibition ends as soon as the patient is discharged from the facility.1 This prohibition is broader than federal law in that it includes persons voluntarily admitted to a mental facility.

 2. Threats of Physical Violence: A person who communicates to a licensed psychotherapist a serious threat of physical violence against a reasonably identifiable victim or victims.2 In 2013, this prohibition was extended from a period of six months to five years after the licensed psychotherapist reports the identity of the person making the threat to local law enforcement (AB 1131).
 The subject of this prohibition may petition to have it removed.3 If such a petition is made, then at the hearing the state must show, by a preponderance of the evidence, that the person “would not be likely to use firearms in a safe and lawful manner.”4

 3. Adjudication: A person who has been adjudicated to be a danger to others as a result of a mental disorder or mental illness or has been adjudicated to be a mentally disordered sex offender.
 This prohibition does not apply if the court of adjudication issues, upon the individual’s release from treatment or at a later date, a certificate stating that the person may possess a firearm without endangering others.5

 4. Not Guilty by Reason of Insanity: A person who has been found not guilty by reason of insanity of various enumerated violent felonies.6